Gunship: Helicopter gunships

 The Mil Mi-24 was one of the first dedicated gunship helicopters.

 Early helicopter gunships also operated in the side-firing configuration, with an early example being the Aérospatiale Alouette III.
 During the overseas wars in Africa in the 1960s, the Portuguese Air Force experimented with the installation of M2 Browning 0.50 in machine guns in a side-firing twin-mounting configuration in some of its Alouette III helicopters.
 Later, the machine guns were replaced by a MG 151 20 mm cannon in a single mounting.
-These helicopters were known in Portuguese service as "helicanhões (heli-cannons) and were used in the escort of unarmed transport helicopters in air assault operations and in the fire support to the troops in the ground.
+These helicopters were known in Portuguese service as "helicanhões (heli-cannons).
+They were used to escort unarmed transport helicopters in air assault operations and to provide fire support to troops on the ground.
 The South African and Rhodesian air forces later used armed Alouette III in similar configurations as the Portuguese, respectively in the South African Border and Rhodesian Bush wars.

 During the Algerian War, the French operated Sikorsky H-34 "Pirate" armed with a German 20 mm MG151 cannon and two .50 inch machine guns.
 During the early days of the Vietnam War, USMC H-34s were among the first helicopter gunships in theater, fitted with the Temporary Kit-1 (TK-1), comprising two M60C machine guns and two 19-shot 2.75 inch rocket pods.
 The operations were met with mixed enthusiasm, and the armed H-34s, known as "Stingers", were quickly phased out.
-The TK-1 kit would form the basis of the TK-2 kit used later on the UH-1E helicopters of the USMC.
+The TK-1 kit would form the basis of the TK-2 kit used later on the USMC's UH-1E helicopters.